hamstar/iprules/README.md

 ## How to install

-I have built a Debian package you can get from [here](http://hamstar.github.io/iprules/downloads/iprules_1.0.2.deb).
+I have built a Debian package you can get from [here (v1.1)](http://hamstar.github.io/iprules/downloads/iprules_1.1.deb).

 Otherwise you will have to clone this repo and install it manually.
 It's pretty straight forward, just copy all the folders (except for DEBIAN) to `/` and then run the `DEBIAN/postinst` script.